Sumit-Mahat0/Consumer_Goods_Analytics/README.md

 bbbbbbbbbbbbbbbbbbbb
-9. Which channel helped to bring more
+9. Which channel helped to bring more gross sales in the fiscal year 2021 and the percentage of contribution?

+img img
+Insights
+    Img
+    The "Retailer" channel makes up most of the sales, with 73% of the total.
+    The "Direct" channel is also important, contributing 16%, while the "Distributor" channel adds 11%.
+    Since the "Retailer" channel is the main source of the revenue, focusing on growing the "Direct" and "Distributor" channels could help increase overall sales.